-At December 31, 2023, we employed 1,231 persons.
-Full time equivalent employees numbered 1,207.
+At December 31, 2024, we employed 1,201 persons.
+Full time equivalent employees numbered 1,172.
 Additionally, we at times will utilize temporary personnel to supplement our workforce.
 None of our employees are presently represented by a union or covered under a collective bargaining agreement.
 Management believes that its employee relations are good.

-Our employees are critical to our success and competition for qualified banking personnel has historically been intense; therefore our corporate culture is an important element of our board of director's oversight of risk.
+Our employees are critical to our success and competition for qualified banking personnel has historically been intense; therefore, our corporate culture is an important element of our board of directors' oversight of risk.
 Senior management is responsible for embodying, maintaining, and communicating our culture to employees.
 In that regard, our culture is designed to promote our commitment to improving the livelihood of our employees and guides us in making decisions throughout the Company.
-Our culture is designed to adhere to TriCo's values of trust, respect, integrity, communication and opportunity.
-In keeping with that culture, we expect our people to treat each other and our customers with the highest level of honesty and respect and to do the right thing.
+Our culture adheres to TriCo's values of trust, respect, integrity, communication and opportunity.
+We expect our people to treat each other and our customers with the highest level of honesty and respect and to do the right thing.
 We strive to be a force for good in everyday life.
-We dedicate resources to promote a safe and inclusive workplace; attract, develop and retain talented, diverse employees; promote our values; and reward and recognize employees for both the results they deliver and, importantly, how they deliver them.
-We provide a wide variety of opportunities for professional growth for all employees with a focus on in-classroom and on-line trainings, on-the-job experience, internal and external development opportunities and education tuition assistance.
-We seek to create an engaged workforce through proactive listening, forward-looking career conversation and constructive dialogue through frequent and ongoing performance discussions as well as employee engagement and exit surveys.
+We dedicate resources to provide a safe and inclusive workplace; promoting diversity of thought and perspective, attracting and retaining diverse talent, and promoting our values by recognizing employees for both the results they deliver and how they achieve them.
+We offer professional growth opportunities through various training and development programs.
+We aim to engage our workforce through proactive listening, career conversations, performance discussions, and employee surveys.

-We focus on attracting and retaining employees by providing compensation and benefits packages that we believe are competitive within the applicable market, taking into account the position's location and responsibilities.
-We provide competitive health and other benefits focused on physical and financial health, including employer subsidized health insurance, robust wellness initiatives, employee assistance programs, a 401(k) retirement plan and an employee stock ownership plan.
+We attract and retain employees by offering competitive compensation and benefit programs, considering the position's location and responsibilities.
+Our benefits include employer subsidized health insurance, wellness initiatives, employee assistance programs, tuition reimbursement, a 401(k) retirement plan and an employee stock ownership plan.
 In addition, we offer a portfolio of additional services and tools to support our employees' health and well-being.

 We encourage our team members to share their talents in their communities through volunteer activities in education, economic development, human and health services, and community reinvestment.
-During 2023, our team members logged more than 11,000 volunteer hours, supporting nearly 400 organizations, and more than 3,700 of those hours were for the benefit of community development efforts to support programs and services to low- or moderate-income communities.
+During 2024, our team members logged more than 11,000 volunteer hours, supporting more than 350 organizations, and almost 4,700 of those hours were for the benefit of community development efforts to support programs and services to low- or moderate-income communities.